-Update (May 4, 2022): Registering a sender domain is now a requirement before emails are allowed to be sent from that domain, for all customers joining on or after May 4th, 2022.
-This requirement will be rolled out to existing customers over the next few weeks.
+Update (May 4, 2022): Registering a verified sender is now a requirement before emails are allowed to be sent, for all customers joining on or after May 4th, 2022.
+This requirement will be rolled out to existing customers over the next few months.

-To set up a Sender Domain, follow the steps below:
+To set up a verified sender domain, follow the steps below:

-From the left-hand menu, make your way to the 'Settings > Sender Domains' page in your SMTP2GO control panel.
+From the left-hand menu, make your way to the "Settings > Verified Senders > Sender domains" page in your SMTP2GO control panel.

 Step Two - Login to your DNS provider:

 Login to the DNS administration of your domain name with your DNS provider.
-If you are unsure where your DNS is hosted, check on the Sender Domains page where you'll see Your DNS provider is...
+If you are unsure where your DNS is hosted, check on the Verified Senders page where you'll see Your DNS provider is...

 Step Three - DNS records setup:

 Once you are logged into your DNS provider from step two, you're ready to create the CNAME records that are required.
 You do this by creating DNS records of the type CNAME for your domain name.
-The Sender Domains page will let you know exactly what you need to enter.
+The Verified Senders page will let you know exactly what you need to enter.